-There are four optional remote controls that can be purchased separately:
+There are four optional remote controls that can be purchased separately for Remote-Ready Models Only:

 - · wall switch

-- wall thermostat
+- · hand-held ON/OFF remote

-- hand-held ON/OFF remote
+- · wall thermostat

 - · hand-held thermostat remote

 See Accessories, page 33.

 The wall thermostat or hand-held thermostat may not be used where vented decorative listing is required.